Updated Mar 16, 2026 § For Pets

 Activity Monitoring and Health Tracking

 Halo tracks basic activity metrics: walks, active time, distance covered, and rest.
-It also logs your dog’s responses to boundary feedback, which is useful for training but less comprehensive for health monitoring.
+It also logs your dog’s responses to boundary feedback, which is useful for training but less detailed for health monitoring.

 Both apps work on iOS and Android.
 Fi adds a community feed and multi-user access.
 Halo adds the training academy and live support.